Click here for the home page

 You may have trouble sleeping, vivid, unusual, or strange dreams while taking *****.
 Use caution driving or operating machinery until you know how ***** may affect you.

+Do you feel like you just took a peek at Satan's "to-do" list?
 If I was a smoker and saw all that, I'd conclude that it was safer to keep puffing.
-Altogether I think the only ad for a prescription drug that I ever liked was the one where Dr. Frankenstein's monster is acting like a normal guy, now that he has gotten help for his arthritis.
+Altogether I think the only pharmaceutical ad that I ever liked was the one where Dr. Frankenstein's monster is acting like a normal guy, now that he has gotten help for his arthritis.

 Along that line, it's time for true Bigfoot believers to produce some hard evidence.
 How about some hair samples, for a start?
 And why aren't there any Bigfoot bones or teeth anywhere, except maybe for the ones anthropologists labelled as coming from Gigantopithecus and Meganthropus?
 We've seen enough footprints and fuzzy pictures, so if you want us to continue believing, show us the body!

-8. The most destructive wars in history typically last thirty to fifty years, because they consume two generations before the combatants have had enough.
+9. The most destructive wars in history typically last thirty to fifty years, because they consume two generations before the combatants have had enough.
 Examples of such conflicts include the Peloponnesian War, the First and Second Punic Wars, the Thirty Years War, the French Revolution/Napoleonic Wars, and the two World Wars.
 Often there is a time-out from fighting in the middle, giving the impression that this is not one big war, but two wars involving the same nations.
 This can happen when the first generation is decimated, and the second generation isn’t old enough to continue where the first left off -- or we may be dealing with cultures that think "cease-fire" is another word for "reload!"
-Then when the second generation is done, peace finally comes, because one or both sides doesn’t have enough grandchildren left.
+Then when the second generation is done, peace finally comes, because theren't aren't enough grandchildren left to fight any more.

 p.s., I got one of those machines as a birthday present in 2013.
 It is thoroughly useful wherever there's an Internet connection, but at home I mainly use it to play music and videos for my parrot!